National Outcomes Measurement System (NOMS)

 ASHA Launches a New and Improved NOMS Data Collection and Reporting Tool

 ASHA released a new web-based data collection instrument that makes the reporting of outcomes easier.
-Enhancements include simplified data collection forms with optional interim reporting, a new goal setting feature with access to real-time national benchmarking data, and a built in G-code converter to assist with Medicare's claims-based reporting (Adult NOMS only).
+Enhancements include simplified data collection forms with optional interim reporting, and a new goal setting feature with access to real-time national benchmarking data.

 What Is NOMS?

 ASHA's National Outcomes Measurement System (NOMS) is a voluntary data collection system developed to illustrate the value of speech-language pathology services provided to adults and children with communication and swallowing disorders.
 SLPs working in healthcare or school settings can register their organization in the NOMS Adult and/or NOMS Pre-Kindergarten Component and become a participating data collection site.

 The key to NOMS is the use of ASHA's Functional Communication Measures (FCMs).
 FCMs are a series of disorder-specific, seven-point rating scales designed to describe the change in an individual's functional communication and/or swallowing ability over time.
 Based on an individual's treatment plan/IEP, FCMs are chosen and scored by a certified speech-language pathologist on admission and again at discharge from SLP services to depict the amount of change in communication and/or swallowing abilities after speech and language intervention and submitted to ASHA's national registry.
 In addition to scoring the FCMs, SLPs also provide basic information on patient/client demographics and intervention characteristics (e.g., SLP diagnosis, frequency/intensity of treatment).